RadicatorCH/UnisportAI/README.md

 1. **New filter in the sidebar**
    - Add the widget and state handling inside `render_unified_sidebar` in `streamlit_app.py`.
-   - Pass the new state into the filter functions or ML recomender.
+   - Pass the new state into the filter functions in `utils/filters.py` or ML recommender in `utils/ml_utils.py`.
-   - Optionally persist defaults via `user.save_sidebar_preferences`.

 2. **New database query**
-   - Implement it in `db.py` with clear docstring and type hints.
+   - Implement it in `utils/db.py` with clear docstring.
    - If it is read‑only and used in the UI, consider `@st.cache_data`.

 3. **New visualisation**
-   - Implement a pure function in `analytics.py` that returns a Plotly figure.
+   - Implement a Plotly figure function directly in `streamlit_app.py` or create a helper function.
    - Call `st.plotly_chart(fig)` from the relevant place in `streamlit_app.py`.

 ### Testing locally